 The good news is there are many job opportunities for cosmetic laser technicians.
 According to the U.S. Bureau of Labor Statistics, job growth is expected to increase by 12% for skin care specialists by the year 2024!

 The medical aesthetics field is a booming industry with no signs of slowing down.
-Last year, Americans spent over $16 billion dollars on cosmetic treatments, with over 1.1 million laser hair removal treatments performed.
+In 2016, Americans spent over $16 billion on cosmetic treatments, with over 1.1 million laser hair removal treatments performed.

 What is a Cosmetic Laser Tech?

-A cosmetic laser technician is a skin care specialists who performs laser treatments such as laser hair removal, tattoo removal, wrinkle reduction and more!
+A cosmetic laser technician is a skin care specialist who performs laser treatments such as laser hair reduction, tattoo removal, wrinkle reduction and more!
 They typically work at a medical spa under the supervision of a medical director.
 Cosmetic laser technicians can also be found at physician’s offices, dermatologists’ offices and other medical settings.

-To become a laser tech, certification is required by most states; however, the regulations vary in each state.
+Certification is required by most states to become a laser tech; however, the regulations vary in each state.
 Many esthetics schools offer continuing education (CE/CME credits) for physicians, nurses and medical professionals who want to become certified cosmetic laser technicians.

 Job Opportunities for Cosmetic Laser Techs

-One of the most common questions we are asked by perspective students is, “What job opportunities exist as a cosmetic laser tech?”
+One of the most common questions we are asked by prospective attendees is, “What job opportunities exist as a cosmetic laser tech?”
 Here are some of the possibilities:

 - Physicians’ offices.
 A decade ago, cosmetic treatments were primarily performed by plastic surgeons and dermatologists with several years of training.
 Now, primary care physicians, obstetricians and OB/GYNs are adding different aesthetic services to their practices, because they are cash-based, and there are no insurance hassles.

 - Medical spas.
-Cosmetic lasers compliment non-laser treatments like Botox, dermal fillers and oxygen facials.
+Cosmetic lasers compliment non-laser treatments like Botox and dermal fillers.
 With recent advances in technology, medical spas are expanding their offerings to include aesthetically- and medically-based services.